yunjiewong/SEP-HW/Interview/8-Angular.md

 #### 23. How did you handle exceptions in your Angular application?
        provide an ErrorHandler class
 #### 24. What is router-outlet directive in Angular?
 Explain how routing works in Angular and what are Route Guards?
 What’s the difference between CanActivate and CanLoad ?
+      insert the component matched by routes to be displayed on the screen

 #### 25. What are Observables?
 Where did you use them, explain forkJoin, combinelatest, mergemap operators in relation with Http and Angular?
 #### 26. Explain difference between Promise and Observable.
 #### 27. Do you what is Subject, BehaviorSubject ?